Myyscarlett/Myyscarlett/README.md

 ## Hey, I am Scarlett! 👋

 I am a data analyst with a strong background in marketing analytics and business intelligence.
-Currently, I'm pursuing a Master's in Management Analytics (MMA7) at McGill University, and I am passionate about utilizing data-driven insights to solve business problems.
+Currently, I'm pursuing a Master's in Management Analytics (MMA7) at McGill University, and I am passionate about utilizing data-driven insights and open communication to solve business problems.

 🔧 Skills